 Hypertrophy training (higher reps, more volume, and less weight), decreases density of muscle mitochondria.
 This is because this training just expands size of existing muscle fibers without generating new mitochondria.

 Casual walking is not physically demanding to force mitochondrial synthesis.
-But if walking around the block leaves you breathless, you might be tuning your mitochondria.
+But if walking around the block leaves you breathless, either you need medical intervention OR you might be tuning your mitochondria.

 Restricting your calories is one the best actions you can take to tune up mitochondrial function.